 Our multi-stakeholder Steering Committee guides the Tech RRT with representatives from implementing agencies (International Medical Corps, Action Against Hunger and Save the Children).
-Although the donor (USAID/OFDA) is not part of the Steering Committee itself, the donor is closely associated to the project and the decision making process related to deployments.
+Although the donors (USAID/OFDA, Irish Aid and SIDA) are not part of the Steering Committee itself, the donors are closely associated to the project and the decision making process related to deployments.
 The Steering Committee guides the implementation, direction and evaluation of the Tech RRT project.
 It takes responsibility for and addresses the major issues associated with the Tech RRT.
-It works in close collaboration with the Global Nutrition Cluster (GNC), UNICEF and USAID/OFDA.
+It works in close collaboration with the Global Nutrition Cluster (GNC), UNICEF, USAID/OFDA, Irish Aid, SIDA and under the umbrella of the Global Technical Assistance Mechanism for Nutrition (GTAM).

 The member committees are:

-- Iris Bollemeijer, International Medical Corps, Nutrition Adviser
+- Suzanne Brinkmann, International Medical Corps, Nutrition Adviser

-- Andi Kendle, International Medical Corps, Program Manager
+- Andi Kendle, International Medical Corps, Program Director

-- Angeline Grant, Action Against Hunger, Senior Health and Nutrition Advisor
+- Hassan Ali Ahmed, Action Against Hunger-Canada, Senior Nutrition Advisor

 An extended steering committee including the core Steering Committee, UNICEF and the GNC meet to coordinate efforts and reduce the risk of duplication.